matrix-org/matrix-spec-proposals/proposals/4023-unsigned-thread-id.md

 the special value `main` – as defined in MSC3771.

 If a server does not have the first-order event, the unsigned `thread_id` property should be filled with a `null` value.
-When the server gets a hold of the first-order event, it should retroactively update the `thread_id` property and communicate the change to clients.

 ## Potential issues